 What is Income?

-Income is an actual or recorded inflow of term is used in many different contexts.or other assets.
-The
+Income is an actual or recorded inflow ofor other assets.
+The term is used in many different contexts.

 How Does Income Work?

 Let's say John Doe works for Company XYZ.
-His salary is $100,000 per
+His salary is $100,000 per.
+This is his income.

 If the inflation rate is 3% per year, then the value of that $100,000 falls by 3% a year as goods and services get more expensive.
 As a result, after the first year on the job, John's salary is really only able to buy $100,000 – (3% * $100,000) = $97,000 of goods and services.
 In year two, John's salary is then only worth $97,000 – (3% * $97,000) = $94,090.
 The longer this goes on, the less John's $100,000 salary buys.
 By the end of five years, John's salary would be "worth" only $85,873.
 His "real income" is $85,873.